deadzg/checkout_payment_gateway/README.md

 - Proper git branching strategy to followed to avoid any accidental changes to the main branch

 ## Cloud Technologies
-If this solution is to be designed at a production level, there are multiple options available to implement the solution.
-Below is just one set tools and technologies to achieve this:
+`If this solution is to be designed at a production level, there are multiple options available to implement the solution.
+Below is just one set tools and technologies to achieve this`
 -
 - `AWS API Gateway`: For exposing the API endpoints to the public
 - `Route53` : To configure the domain for the APIs